TonyM1958/FoxESS-Cloud/README.md

 + off_peak2: 00:00 to 00:00 - adds energy to kwh_off
 + peak: 16:00 to 19:00 - adds energy to kwh_peak
 + other times: calculate from kwh - kwh_peak - kwh_off

+When energy is estimated, the following attributes are also added:
++ max: the maximum power value in kW
++ max_time: the time when the maximum power value occured (HH:MM)

 ## Report Data
 Report data provides information on the energy produced by the inverter, battery charge and discharge energy, grid consumption and feed-in energy and home energy consumption: